 Motorcycle Safety

 Are you in need of a motorcycle safety course?
-This course is designed for new riders who have never ridden a motorcycle and for re-entry riders who have not ridden in a long time.
+This course is designed for new riders who have never ridden a motorcycle and for riders who have not ridden in a long time.
 This is a Motorcycle Safety Foundation course; successful students will receive endorsement cards and will not have to take the riding portion of the North Carolina Division of Motor Vehicles test.

 Drones